 Critical accounting policies are those that require significant judgment and/or estimates by management at the time that the financial statements are prepared such that materially different results might have been reported if other assumptions had been made.
 We consider certain accounting policies related to revenue recognition and recognition of research and development expenses to be critical policies.
-We believe that there have been no significant changes in our critical accounting policies, except as noted below, during the three months ended March 31, 2006, as compared with those previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2005, filed with the SEC on March 8, 2006.
+There have been no significant changes in our critical accounting policies, except as noted below, during the nine months ended September 30, 2006, as compared with those previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2005, filed with the SEC on March 8, 2006.